 A few of the fabulous dishes we tried at Canete washed down with their take on the Sangria.

 Flax & Kale.
-Situated in my favourite part of town, El Raval, this spot is the conscious eaters dream.
+Situated in a must see part of town, El Raval, this spot is the conscious eaters dream.
 It’s a really cool restaurant with some fabulous decor and you get the feeling this is where the healthy cool people would eat.
 Whilst providing healthy eats and yummy juices, the freshly made pizza was something else.

 Paella at Colom.
 A trip to Spain isn’t really complete without enjoying excessive amounts of this traditional rice dish.
 Grab a jug of Sangria and wash it down at Colom Restaurant.